I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the

 Read verse 1.
 Bethlehem means “House of Bread.”
 It was also the future birthplace of Jesus, the Bread of Life.
-Yet there was a famine in this city in Israel.
-A famine so bad this family left their home and moved to a place called Moab.
+Yet at this time there was a famine in this city in Israel.
+The famine was so bad that this family left their home and moved to a place called Moab.
 Moab was a town named after the son of one of the daughters of Lot (Gen. 19:37), the nephew of Abraham.
 The Moabites were distant cousins of the line of Abraham, Isaac, and Jacob/Israel.
 Read Deut.
 23:3-6.
 The generation of Israelites that built the Tabernacle were not allowed to seek what from the Moabites and for how many generations?

 Yet roughly 100 years later (according to a timeline most scholars believed for the death of Moses in 1406 B.C. and the story of Ruth between 1290 B.C. and 1100 B.C.), barely one or two generations later, these starving people chose to go against Moses’ command and live in Moab.
 We see another hint of why Moses issued this warning in verses 3 and 15.

 What is the meanest thing you’ve said or done because you were hungry?

 Though we need to obey the Lord no matter the circumstances, does a famine explain (not justify) why this man left Israel and disobeyed Deut.
 23:6?
 Why or why not?

 Remember that despite our sin and shame, there is no place God’s grace cannot reach us, nothing He cannot redeem us from if we’ll turn back to Him, nothing that surprises Him or makes Him throw His hands up in desperation that now we’ve allegedly ruined His plans beyond all hope.
 Keep that and the word “redemption” in mind as we read this book.